FairwindsOps/insights-docs/docs/run/admission/automation.md

 * **Cluster:** All
 * **Action:** `ActionItem.Severity = 0.1;`

-> **NOTE:** Any severity value >.66 is automatically considered a `high` severity.

-When this is enabled, the Admission Controller will automatically consider all checks to be `low`, and therefore allow all deployments to pass into the cluster.
+When this is enabled, the Admission Controller will automatically consider all checks to have `low` severity, and therefore allow all deployments to pass into the cluster.